On this page

 What’s Driving GBP to LKR?

-Several big-picture factors are shaping the Pound-to-Rupee value:
+Several big-picture factors are pushing the exchange rate:

 What Do the Charts Say?

-What to Watch Next Month
+What to Watch in November 2025

 Risks Ahead

-What This Means If You’re Sending GBP to LKR Abroad,
+What This Means If You’re Sending GBP to LKR Abroad

 In short

-• If you’re transferring money from the UK to Thailand or back, here’s a simple breakdown of what’s happening with the British pound (GBP) and the Thai baht (THB), and what you can expect in September 2025.
+If you’re transferring money from the UK to Thailand or back, here’s a simple breakdown of what’s happening with the British pound (GBP) and the Thai baht (THB), and what you can expect in November 2025.

-• If you’re sending money between the UK and Japan, here’s a straightforward look at how the British pound (GBP) and the Japanese yen (JPY) are moving, and what it could mean for your transfers in September 2025.
+If you’re sending money between the UK and Japan, here’s a straightforward look at how the British pound (GBP) and the Japanese yen (JPY) are moving, and what it could mean for your transfers in November 2025.

-• If you’re transferring money from the UK to Malaysia or vice versa, here’s a simple look at how the British pound (GBP) and the Malaysian ringgit (MYR) are moving, and what that might mean for your money in September 2025.
+If you’re transferring money from the UK to Malaysia or vice versa, here’s a simple look at how the British pound (GBP) and the Malaysian ringgit (MYR) are moving, and what that might mean for your money in November 2025.

-• If you’re transferring money between the UK and New Zealand, here’s a quick look at what’s happening with the British pound (GBP) and the New Zealand dollar (NZD), and what it might mean for your money in September 2025.
+If you’re transferring money between the UK and New Zealand, here’s a quick look at what’s happening with the British pound (GBP) and the New Zealand dollar (NZD), and what it might mean for your money in November 2025.

-• If you’re planning to send money from the UK to the UAE or back the other way, here’s a simple breakdown of what’s happening with the British pound (GBP) and the Emirati dirham (AED), and what to expect in September 2025.
+If you’re planning to send money from the UK to the UAE or back the other way, here’s a simple breakdown of what’s happening with the British pound (GBP) and the Emirati dirham (AED), and what to expect in November 2025.

 Contributors